-So, you are looking to buy a property.
-It's an exciting time but it can be stressful too, whether you are buying a home for the first time, or you have bought a property many times before.
+Buying a property is an exciting time.
+However, it can be stressful too, whether you are buying a home for the first time, or you have purchased a property many times before.

 Work out your budget